SourLemonJuice/i18nglish.c/README.md

 ## Todo List

-- Improve the way to handle CLI flags.
+- Improve the way to handle CLI flags
+- Add clang-format config
+- Github CI
-- Punctuation is not part of the word.
+- Punctuation is not part of the word

 ## License